techindicium/dbt-bigquery-analytics/README.md

 ## Configuring models package

 The package's models can be configured in your `dbt_project.yml` by specifying the package under `models` node.

 The BQ queries's start date you want to monitor also must be declared in vars node.

+We add some other variables to improve your monitoring and management of BigQuery.
+Some of them are related with dbt.
+You can add your dbt targets and sources.

+It is important to add the exchange rate between USD dollar and BRL real and the price per terabyte processed.

+Something important to point out is that the models created by this package are not restrictered to dbt, in this way when the informations about BigQuery have no relation to dbt, you'll see the coluns related to dbt bringing something like `others` or `inaplicable`.

 ### Models